-This moist chocolate orange cake recipe is made even easier thanks to boxed cake mix, orange extracts, and zest working to create an aromatic and flavorful cake worthy of licking the plate clean after.
+This moist Easy Chocolate Orange Cake recipe is made even easier thanks to boxed cake mix, orange extracts, and zest working to create an aromatic and flavorful cake worthy of licking the plate clean after.

 If you're looking for a cake that is as elegant as it is easy, this one is it.
-This chocolate and orange cake is so simple and easy to make and tastes so incredibly good.
+This chocolate and orange cake is easy to make and tastes incredibly good too.
 The orange isn't overpowering and is just visible enough that you can notice its presence.